 At Caron, we are committed to removing obstacles that obstruct access to one’s sustainable and progressive recovery journey.
 To that end, Caron utilizes evidence-based principles to guide addiction treatment.

 At Caron, we utilize a multi-disciplinary approach to address the co-occurring disorders often found with substance use.
-This extensive approach also incorporates various treatment modalities, such as Cognitive Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT), as well as utilizing psychological testing, medical evaluations and 12-Step integration.
+This extensive approach also incorporates various treatment modalities, such as Cognitive Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT), as well as utilizing psychological testing, medical evaluation and 12-Step integration.
 Therefore, it is imperative that healthcare professionals not lose sight of the clinical protocols needed for patients to succeed.
-In other words, it’s essential to ensure that Medication-Assisted Treatment is only one facet of a comprehensive treatment and recovery plan.
+In other words, it is essential to ensure that MAT is only one facet of a comprehensive treatment and recovery plan.

-From day one, Caron’s medical professionals begin the conversation with our patients about cravings and relapse risks, and continue to address these issues throughout our patients’ episode of care.
-We educate all patients about the disease concept of addiction and the importance of implementing evidence-based practices to sustain a meaningful and healthy recovery.
+From day one, Caron’s medical professionals begin the conversation with our patients about craving and relapse risk, and maintain engagement around those topics throughout our patients’ episode of care.
+We educate all of our patients about the disease concept of addiction and the importance of implementing evidence-based practices, including MAT, to sustain a meaningful and healthy recovery.